opensumi/docs/docs/develop/how-to-design-module.en.md

 };
 ```

-The above code declares that the view component registered with ID `@OpenSumi/IDE-Explorer` is rendered in the right sidebar area of the IDE.
+The Preceding code declares that the view component registered with ID `@OpenSumi/IDE-Explorer` is rendered in the right sidebar area of the IDE.

 For more information about view layout, please refer to [Custom View](../integrate/universal-integrate-case/custom-view) document introduction。